· Nas · Technology Â· 12 min read

 /initCreates a CLAUDE.md project file with your project’s context

-/compactSummarizes the conversation to free up context space
+/compactSummarizes the conversation to free up space

-/clearClears the current conversation and starts fresh
+/clearClears the conversation and starts fresh

 Nas’ Note: AI is the Great Equalizer